 - (1) The Company's revenues are comprised of interest earned on cash balances, camp rental fees as well as equipment leasing.
 The third and fourth quarter revenues of 2008 were predominately the result of fees earned on the rental of the Company's Fork Lake camp.
-The Company ceased renting the Fork Lake Camp in the first quarter of 2009 and began leasing other equipment in the second quarter of that year and is expected to continue until the end of 2011. - (2) The significant net losses in the fourth quarter of 2009 and 2008 primarily related to write-downs of certain of the Company's mineral properties as a result of the Company either electing not to fund exploration programs or changing its strategic focus.
-The net losses in the second quarters of 2009 and 2008 were higher due to the fair value of stock-based compensation being expensed during these quarters.
-The remaining quarters reflect normal operations of the Company. - (3) $\hat{B}asic$ and diluted. - (4) The exercise of broker warrants and options in the third quarter of 2008 account for the changes during this period.
-The increase in shares during the fourth quarter of 2008 was the result of the Company completing a series of private placements in October and November of that year.
-Two private placements were also completed by the Company in the third quarter of 2009.
+The Company ceased renting the Fork Lake Camp in the first quarter of 2009 and began leasing other equipment in the second quarter of that year which is expected to continue until the end of 2011. - (2) The significant net losses in the fourth quarter of 2009 and 2008 primarily related to write-downs of certain of the Company's mineral properties as a result of the Company either electing not to fund exploration programs or changing its strategic focus.
+The net losses in the second quarters of 2010 and 2009 were higher due to the fair value of stock-based compensation being expensed during these quarters.
+The remaining quarters reflect normal operations of the Company. - (3) Basic and diluted. - (4) The increase in shares during the second quarter of 2010, the third quarter of 2009 and the fourth quarter of 2008 were the result of the Company completing private placements during these timeframes.
 The increase in shares outstanding in the fourth quarter of 2009 was the result of the Company issuing shares pursuant to a shares-for-debt settlement agreement with a service provider.